Rowing0914/my_personal_notes/research skill.md

     - Clarity: A sentence with the fewest well-chosen words, but would not sacrifice meaning to the construction of high-sounding sentences
     - He and other generals like Zachary Taylor were able to obtain this clarity through their duty of sending commands out to different roles of people during the war
   - Sentence can be as clear as the idea in your mind.
 Thus, you have to have iteration to refine the idea first before writing

-## Notes: To be organised soon
-- 1
-  - Measurement of Best researcher
-    - Quality of paper(num of citations) / Num of papers
-  - Characteristics of good researcher
-    - Ideation: Making the problem clear and finding the impactful problem
-      - Need to work on the hot topic to get attention from the audience
-      - Impactful problem: Not low-hanging fruit(need to have high significance)
-        - impactful applications
-        - impactful and reachable storyline
-    - Implementation: Quickly making the idea work
-    - Keep thinking how to improve the project
-      - Instead of thinking about more method applicability and more future research directions
-      - Look at all the possible solutions and organise what is working and not working
-      - Zoom-out: Think from the problem perspective to improve instead of method perspective to build up
-- 2
-  - what makes good research paper
-    - theoritical background
-    - interesting insight
-    - through evaluation/analysis/comparison
-    - well-written, the research question is concise and the results are clear
-    - novel approach
-- 3
-  - Paperwriting
-    - Need the clear exp storyline to analyse the contribution of our proposition
-      - Need to know what to propose and the contribution / challenges to do it
-    - Think about if the existing env offers such challenge correctly and not too artificial
-  - Paperwriting of Experiment section
-    - Env setting / Agents / Objectives(Kind of research question) / Result + Analysis
-- 4
-  - it's important try all the possible degree of complexity on the task to see when the prior works fail at the early stage of project
-  - Play with all hyper-params with 2/3 levels to find the sensitive param
-- 5
-  - Usually design choice experiments go into Appendix
-  - Unless it is very important and significantly changes the results.
-  - but if there is any experiment that is so important that it can make or break things, then we should put it in the paper
-  - It is def an experiment that reviewers would ask, so we should put it in the appendix at the very least.
-- 6
-  - Writing: Try to re-think from the new reader perspective when reading own writing, e.g., Intro
-    - knowing when intro is done is very hard
-    - consistency b/w lines is important -> smooth transition in storyline
-    - concise/ctirical writing <- practise by writing alot...